top of page

 Infrastructure Allocations Monitor

-7. Appetite for Energy Transition is robust and expected to grow over the next several years.
-Roughly 40% of respondents indicated that they plan to increase allocations to renewable energy and storage, which was more than any other Energy subsegment.
-“New Energy Transition”, which encompasses asset types including green hydrogen and carbon capture, is the second most popular investment strategy at 39%.
+8. Appetite for energy transition infrastructure remains strong and is expected to grow over the next several years.
+Approximately 36% of respondents indicate a plan to increase allocations to renewable energy and storage, outpacing other Energy subsegments.
+“New energy transition,” which by example includes green hydrogen and carbon capture, is the second most desirable energy strategy, with 26% of institutions planning to increase their investment pacing.

-8. Institutions continue to show preference for established managers, with appetite for first-time funds and emerging managers remaining limited.
-Approximately 71% of institutions surveyed indicated that they are either very unlikely or somewhat unlikely to invest in a first-time fund or with an emerging manager.
+9. Institutions continue to show preference for established managers, with appetite for first-time funds and emerging managers remaining limited.
+Mega-cap managers continue to dominate fundraising, as institutions continue to show preference for re-upping capital allocations to current relationships.
+Newer managers are at a particular disadvantage, with 77% of institutions reporting that they are “very unlikely” (53%) or “somewhat unlikely” (24%) to invest with a first-time fund or emerging manager.

 Institutions